Contract for difference

-In finance, a contract for difference (CFD) is a legally binding agreement that creates, defines, and governs mutual rights and obligations between two parties, typically described as "buyer" and "seller", stipulating that the buyer will pay to the seller the difference between the current value of an asset and its value at contract time.
-If the closing trade price is higher than the opening price, then the seller will pay the buyer the difference, and that will be the buyer’s profit.
-The opposite is also true.
-That is, if the current asset price is lower at the exit price than the value at the contract’s opening, then the seller, rather than the buyer, will benefit from the difference.
+In finance, a contract for difference (CFD) is a financial agreement between two parties, commonly referred to as the "buyer" and the "seller."
+The contract stipulates that the buyer will pay the seller the difference between the current value of an asset and its value at the time the contract was initiated.
+If the asset's price increases from the opening to the closing of the contract, the seller compensates the buyer for the increase, which constitutes the buyer's profit.
+Conversely, if the asset's price decreases, the buyer compensates the seller, resulting in a profit for the seller.

 History

 Invention

-Developed in Britain in 1974 as a way to leverage gold, CFDs have been trading widely since the early 1990s.
+Developed in Britain in 1974 as a way to leverage gold, modern CFDs have been trading widely since the early 1990s.
 CFDs were originally developed as a type of equity swap that was traded on margin.
-The invention of the CFD is widely credited to Brian Keelan and Jon Wood, both of UBS Warburg, on their Trafalgar House deal in the early 1990s.
+The invention of the CFD is widely credited to Brian Keelan and Jon Wood, both of UBS Warburg, during their Trafalgar House deal in the early 1990s.